 Store meat leftovers (bones, etc.).

-You can boil and heat them up to create soup stock.
+You can boil and heat them up to create a flavorful soup stock, yum!

 Prepare containers in case you want to take home food from the restaurant.

-Refuse take out containers with Styrofoam or plastic.
-You’ll save quite a bit of money since many restaurants and establishments sell take out containers as an extra charge on your bill.
+Refuse to take out containers with Styrofoam or plastic.
+You’ll save a bit of money since many restaurants and establishments sell take-out containers as an extra charge on your bill.
+Always prep your own container!

-Food is just one category in the list of necessities within every family’s budget.
+Food is just one group in the list of necessities within every family’s budget.
 Don’t let it overwhelm you.
-Plan ahead and go zero waste to avoid as much unnecessary packaging as possible.
-You can save money through zero waste living.
-By going zero waste, you are doing good for both your finances and the environment.
+Be clever, plan and go zero waste to avoid as much unnecessary packaging as possible.
+Not only you can save money, but you’re also contributing well to the environment.